Shadowdrums/ShadowTEAM_LAB/README.md

 - **Power Supply:** 600W
 - **Case:** Packard Bell Pack Mate PC Case
 - **Cooling:** Water Cooling for the CPU with single 120mm fan radiator
-- **Operating System:** Ubuntu Server OS
+- **Operating System:** Linux Ubuntu 22.02.3-Server-x86x64-amd64

+##### Use Case:
-This server is used as a test bench before moving on to the other servers for production and application.
+This server functions as a test bench before moving on to the other servers for production and application.
 The CPU has had a slight overclock for a 9.69% performance boost.

 ### GPU-AI-Server